If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

 Standard notation provides a visual representation of the notes that you need to play, such as their height (pitch) and duration.
 This notation lets the musician easily understand the music, such as the tune (melody) as well as separation between the melody and accompaniment.

 While standard notation is a universal language for all instruments, tablature notation is specific to the guitar and is useful mainly to guitarists.
+Other fretted instruments such as the ukulele or banjo also use tablature in the same way as the guitar.

-The Basics of Fingerstyle Guitar Tabs
+Basics of Fingerstyle Guitar Tablature

 One of the main disadvantages of simple tabs, when compared to standard notation, is the absence of rhythmic notation.
 This means that, unless you're already familiar with the song, it can be challenging to understand the timing and rhythm of the piece just by looking at the tab.